copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 title: "Setting Up Github Pages With Custom Domain Over HTTPS"
 excerpt: "With Github pages, we can create our blogs in our own domain over HTTPS completely free.
 Of course you should pay for your domain name at the Registrar."
 tags:
-  - Github
-  - Github Pages
+  - github
-categories:
-  - Github
+  - github-pages
-  - Web
+  - web
 published: true
 # header:
 #   teaserlogo: